Chad3281/SmtpClientWrapper/README.md

-# SmtpClientWrapper
+# Smtp Client Adapter
-Wrapper using the Adapter pattern for SMTP clients.
+Library using the Adapter pattern for SMTP clients.